-Oyserman and co-author Neil Lewis Jr. of the University of Michigan devised a series of seven studies using diverse methods to investigate the relationship between metrics of time and taking action to reach a goal.
+Oyserman and co-author Neil Lewis Jr. devised a series of seven studies using diverse methods to investigate the relationship between metrics of time and taking action to reach a goal.

 First, the researchers assessed how changing the units of time might affect estimates of when an event would occur once preparations were underway.

 In two studies, the researchers recruited a total of 162 participants (either online or on a college campus) and asked them to read six scenarios — three with time metrics and three without time metrics.
 For the time-metric scenarios, participants imagined that they were shopping, studying, or carrying out other tasks in preparation for various events — a birthday party, presentation, wedding, exam — and were asked to report how long it would be until those events occurred.

 The results showed that when participants were primed to consider the time in the smaller of two possible units, the event seemed closer.
 Specifically, events seemed an average of 29.7 days sooner when considered in days instead of months and an average of 8.7 months sooner when considered in months instead of years.